jmccreight/wrf_hydro_tests/README.md

 *When should I test?*

 Test with every compile.
 Using selected toy domains, testing with each compile results in minimal added overhead.
-This can be termed "Testing for the price of compiling."
-Except for cases when compiling is the focus of the development activity, this IS the way for developers to compile.
-Tests can also be customized by developers to focus only on certain aspects of the testing with each compile.
+This can be termed "testing for the price of compiling." *The wrf\_hydro\_tests function* `take_test` *should replace your compile step.* Except for cases when compiling is the focus of the development activity, this IS the way for developers to compile: compile + test.
+Tests can also be easily customized by developers to focus only on certain aspects of the testing with each compile (covered in "Advanced Usage".)

 ## Where ? ##

 *Where should I test?*

-Testing on a machine near you!
+Test on a machine near you!
 The wrf\_hydro\_tests code is meant to work on any linux distribution.
 The requirements are bash4, python3, and the dependencies of the WRF-Hydro model.
-It has been run on Docker and on Chyenne (using qsub requires the wrf\_hydro\_tools repository at this time) and is meant to be highly portable between different environments.
+It has been run on Docker and on Chyenne (using qsub requires the wrf\_hydro\_tools repository at this time) and is intended to be portable between different linux environments.

 It is *highly* recommended to develop and test primarily on a local machine (laptop or desktop), using Docker if necessary, so that tests